Aerosmite/pics-sorter/README.md

 Change the `dir_path` to the directory which contains all your pics **without any subdirectory**.

-*optional* Redefine the maximum distance or duration before spliting an event with `distance_max and duration_max`.
+*optional*: redefine the maximum distance or duration before spliting an event with `distance_max and duration_max`.

 ### Launching